IskandarGhobril/empanada/_sections/story3.md

   </div>
 </div>

-<p class="reveal"><strong>Key Pattern:</strong> Market regimes are highly persistent: once established, they tend to continue.
-But bull markets are typically more persistent than bear markets, reflecting the market's long-term upward drift.</p>
+<p class="reveal"><strong>Key Pattern:</strong> All three regimes show high persistence (84-90%), meaning once established, they tend to continue.
+Interestingly, neutral regimes are the most persistent at 90.2%, while bull markets persist at 84%.
+This suggests the market often stays in "wait-and-see" mode before committing to a direction.</p>

 <hr class="section-divider">